 What is a Phishing Attack?

-Phishing attacks are one of the most prevalent methods of cybercrime because they are easy to deploy, can bypass detection methods, and offer low risk and cost.
+Phishing attacks are one of the most prevalent methods of cybercrime because they are easy to deploy and can bypass detection methods.

 The term “phishing” can be traced as far back as 1987.
 Since then, the risk of falling victim to a phishing attack has increased incrementally due to the world-changing adoption of internet users and the constant pool of personal information available through social media.